Kotlin/kotlinx.serialization/docs-website/topics/serialization-protobuf.md

     )
     ```

-3. Create a subclass for each field in the `oneof` declaration.
-Each subclass can be a value class or a data class and must have a single property for that field:
+3. For each field in the `oneof` declaration, create a subclass with a single property that corresponds to that field.
+Each subclass can be a regular class, data class, or value class:

     ```kotlin
     @Serializable